DigitaleGesellschaft/jekyll-theme-conference/README.md

    theme: jekyll-theme-conference
    ```

-4. Continue with the _Setup_ section further below to customize the theme and add some content for your conference
+4. Continue with the [_Setup_](#setup) section below to customize the theme and add content for your conference.

-To update the theme run `bundle update`.
+To update the theme, run `bundle update jekyll-theme-conference`.

 ### Remote Theme Method

-Remote themes are similar to Gem-based themes, but do not require `Gemfile` changes or whitelisting making them ideal for sites hosted with GitHub Pages.
+Remote themes are similar to Gem-based themes but are ideal for sites hosted with GitHub Pages, as they don't require theme whitelisting.

 To install:

-1. Create/replace the contents of your `Gemfile` with the following:
+1. Create or replace the contents of your `Gemfile` with the following:

    ```ruby
    source "https://rubygems.org"